HERE'S WHY THE COASTAL GRANDMOTHER AESTHETIC IS JUST WHAT WE NEED NOW...

 Want stylish, creative and marginally kooky?
 How about Diane Keaton’s Erica Barry, the turtleneck sporting, pebble collecting writer in Something's Gotta Give - simultaneously balancing the attention of hot young Doctor Keanu Reeves and Jack Nicolson’s aging lothario who previously only dated younger women.
 Including her daughter.

-Both of these feel good movies are sprinkled with my favourtie brand of Myers Magic - the cosy, calm interiors, sunlit windows draped in voile, beds cloaked with layers of linen and huge refrigerators that are always filled with delicious leftovers.
+Both of these feel good movies are sprinkled with my favourtie brand of Meyers Magic - the cosy, calm interiors, sunlit windows draped in voile, beds cloaked with layers of linen and huge refrigerators that are always filled with delicious leftovers.
 They induce the urge to make you want to fling your arms around your children before they grow too fast… and your credit card straight at those Etsy sellers who sell rustic homeware, linen napkins and oversized serving bowls.

 shop more coastal grandmother home